AlansCodeLog/template-lib/README.md

 My template repo for typescript libraries.
 I have found myself setting up the same things over and over again so I decided to create a small template.
 It includes:

-- typedoc for generating docs.
+- typedoc for generating docs
-- jest and chai (I prefer the syntax) for tests
+- vitest and chai (I prefer the syntax) for tests
 - build/coverabe/docs/release github actions
 - semantic release and commitlint for handling releases
 - husky for handling git hooks